Twig6943/dotfiles/Notes/ErrorFixes.md

 # ErrorFixes 🔴

-Fixes to error I encounter every now and then can be found here.
+Fixes to errors I encounter every now and then can be found here.

 ## Sudo password 🔑